-- Policies 0
+- o Policies

-- Processes 0
+- o Processes

 - Employee education/training

-- Measures that consider the reliability of employees (e.g., obtaining references etc.) 0
+- o Measures that consider the reliability of employees (e.g., obtaining references etc.)

-- Data classification 0
+- o Data classification

-- Adoption of a clear desk policy 0
+- o Adoption of a clear desk policy

 - Privacy enhancing technologies such as pseudonymisation and anonymization.
-0

-- The imposition of contractual obligations on the importing organisations to take appropriate security measures when transferring data outside the EEA.
+- o The imposition of contractual obligations on the importing organisations to take appropriate security measures when transferring data outside the EEA.